Updated: Aug 15

 According to the commission of God given to me, like a skilled master builder I laid a foundation, and another man is building upon it.
 Let each man take care how he builds upon it.
 For no other foundation can any one lay than that which is laid, which is Jesus Christ.
 Now if any one builds on the foundation with gold, silver, precious stones, wood, hay, stubble—each man’s work will become manifest; for the Day will disclose it, because it will be revealed with fire, and the fire will test what sort of work each one has done.
 If the work which any man has built on the foundation survives, he will receive a reward.
 If any man’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire (1 Cor.
 3:10-15).

 Paul is giving an analogy for the Corinthian church.
 He came to the community and spoke about Jesus, converting a number of people and formed a church.
 They were baptized "into the body" of Christ, and took on His life (1 Cor.
 12:13).
 The works they did after that would be similar to the different types of material used to build houses.

 The weak houses that are made out of wood, hay, and stubble would be considered the sins of the people, such as their prideful divisions (1 Cor.
-1:10), their jealousy and strife (1 Cor.
+1:10), their jealousy and quarrels (1 Cor.
 3:3), their bad motivations (1 Cor.
 4:5), their immorality (1 Cor.
 5:1), etc.